nationalarchives/da-ayr-webapp/README.md

 - AWS SSM Parameter Store values:
   1. Set up your AWS credentials or log into an AWS account with the AWS CLI environment so that the desired AWS IAM user or role is set up.
   1. Make sure all of the properties (not the hardcoded values) in the `BaseConfig` class are set in the AWS SSM Parameter Store for this account.
-  1. Set all desired environment variables for all of the variables specified in `env.aws_parameter_store.template`.
+  1. Set all desired environment variables for all of the variables specified in `env.aws_secrets_manager.template`.
 For convenience you can do this by running the following in the root of the repo:

     ```shell
-    cp .env.aws_parameter_store.template .env
+    cp .env.aws_secrets_manager.template .env
     ```

     and filling out the `.env` file as desired.

-**Note:** `AWSParameterStoreConfig` depends on a `boto3` session which, when developing locally, can be set to use a specific AWS Profile by setting the environment variable `DEFAULT_AWS_PROFILE`.
+**Note:** `AWSSecretsManagerConfig` depends on a `boto3` session which, when developing locally, can be set to use a specific AWS Profile by setting the environment variable `DEFAULT_AWS_PROFILE`.

 ### Run app